 Appadurai claims that the complexity of the global market is tied with the disjunction of economy, culture and politics.
 He offers the theorization of these with the aid of five conceptual dimensions, "scapes", of the global culture: ethnoscape, mediascape, technoscape, finanscape and ideoscape.
-The use of the suffix "scape" is ment to illustrate that these are cultural vistas which depend on the position of a given spectator, and that they are constantly changing.
+The use of the suffix "scape" is meant to illustrate that these are cultural vistas which depend on the position of a given spectator, and that they are constantly changing.

 Appadurai claims that these scapes are the building blocks of what Anderson called "imagined communities" for they are the historical manner in which people perceive their reality.
 Appadurai also ads that many people now live in "imagined worlds" and not only "imagined communities".